jgilbert01/convivio/packages/serverless-plugin/README.md

 This plugin is a replacement for the serverless-webpack and serverless-offline plugins.

-You can use it as a incremental step for migrating to @convivio.
+You can use it as an incremental step for migrating to @convivio.